nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/monitoring.md

 NGINX Gateway Fabric provides a variety of metrics to assist in monitoring and analyzing performance.
 These metrics are categorized as follows:

-### NGINX/ NGINX Plus metrics
+### NGINX/NGINX Plus metrics

 NGINX metrics, essential for monitoring specific NGINX operations, include details like the total number of accepted client connections.
-For a complete list of available NGINX/ NGINX Plus metrics, refer to the [NGINX Prometheus Exporter developer docs](https://github.com/nginxinc/nginx-prometheus-exporter#exported-metrics).
+For a complete list of available NGINX/NGINX Plus metrics, refer to the [NGINX Prometheus Exporter developer docs](https://github.com/nginxinc/nginx-prometheus-exporter#exported-metrics).

 These metrics use  the `nginx_gateway_fabric` namespace and include the `class` label, indicating the NGINX Gateway class.
 For example, `nginx_gateway_fabric_connections_accepted{class="nginx"}`.